Fiona Burnet

 Fiona Alexandra Burnet (born 10 October 1996) is a field hockey player from Scotland, who plays as a forward.

 Personal life

 Fiona Burnet was born in Alexandria and raised in Helensburgh, Scotland.

-Burnet is also a member of the eco-atheltes group.
+Burnet is also a member of the eco-athletes group.

 Career

 Under–21

 Jennifer Eadie made her debut for the Scotland U–21 team in 2014 at the EuroHockey Junior Championship II in Vienna.

 Senior team

 Fiona Burnet also made her senior international debut for Scotland in 2014, during a test series against Germany.

 In 2022, Burnet was named in the national squad for the XXII Commonwealth Games in Birmingham.